Seward in Seward County, Nebraska — The American Midwest (Upper Plains)

 Just as the nucleus of a town emerged, and before the claim was “proved up,” Gale’s health failed.
 He died March 25, 1868, and was buried on the northwest corner of the homestead.
 The Gales’ baby, Alfred, died the following winter, also of tuberculosis.
 Gale’s heirs received the patent to the homestead in 1869, and Amelia later moved to Oregon.

 A century later, when the abandoned burial grounds were rediscovered and letters written by Amelia were found, the family’s compelling story emerged.
 This marker honors Robert and Amelia Gale and all who braved hardships to make their homes on the Nebraska prairie.

 Nebraska State Historical Society

 Location.
-40° 54.422′ N, 97° 5.933′ W. Marker is in Seward, Nebraska, in Seward County.
-Marker is at the intersection of U.S. 34 and South 6th Street, on the left when traveling east on U.S. 34.
-Marker is located at the south west corner of courthouse square, on the grounds of the Seward County Courthouse.
+40° 54.165′ N, 97° 5.247′ W. Marker is in Seward, Nebraska, in Seward County.
+Marker is on U.S. 34 0.1 miles west of Crooked Mile Road, on the right when traveling east.
+Marker is located in a pullout on the south side of U.S. 34 (McKelvie Road).
+The pullout is a trailhead for the Plum Creek Trail.
+Plum Creek runs just south of the marker and trail.
 Touch for map.
 Marker is in this post office area: Seward NE 68434, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 12, 2017.
-This page originally submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 142 times since then and 12 times this year.
-Photos: 1, 2, 3. submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 30, 2020.
+It was originally submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 198 times since then and 14 times this year.
+Photos: 1, 2. submitted on March 8, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.